-Dr. Shi’s research interest centers on the role of myeloid cells in post-stroke brain injury and recovery, and have two major directions.
-The first focus is to elucidate genome-wide transcriptomic changes occurring in myeloid cells after ischemic stroke with cutting-edge high-throughput sequencing and single-cell analytic tools.
-The second focus is to identify molecular targets to manipulate the functions of myeloid cells in the post-stroke brain to promote repair and recovery.
-Dr. Shi received funding by the American Heart Association and UPMC for her research, and has over 50 peer-reviewed publications.
+Dr. Shi’s research interest centers on the role of myeloid cells after ischemic and traumatic brain injuries, and has two major directions.
+The first focus is to elucidate genome-wide transcriptomic changes occurring in myeloid cells after brain injury with cutting-edge high-throughput sequencing and single-cell analytic tools.
+The second focus is to identify molecular targets to manipulate the function of myeloid cells to promote repair and recovery after ischemic stroke and traumatic brain injury.
+Dr. Shi received funding by the NIH/National Institute of Neurological Disorders and Stroke (NINDS), American Heart Association, and UPMC for her research, and has over 60 peer-reviewed publications.

 Education & Training

 Specialized Areas of Clinical, Research and/or Educational Interests

 Research: Bioinformatics; Ischemic stroke; Neuroinflammation; Traumatic brain injury